SuperDisk/hUGEDriver/README.md

 ![hUGEDriver](https://nickfa.ro/images/Hugedriver2.gif)
 ---

+Join the [hUGETracker Discord server for help](https://discord.gg/abbHjEj5WH) integrating with your game, or just general discussion!

 This is the repository for hUGEDriver, the music driver for the Game Boy which plays music created in [hUGETracker.](https://nickfa.ro/index.php/HUGETracker)

 # Quick start (RGBDS)